 ‘For now’ anyway, because Qantas is all set to introduce non-stop flights from London to Perth from March next year – the first regular passenger service direct from Europe to Australia.
 It is scheduled to operate 14 times a week using 236-passenger Boeing 787 Dreamliner aircraft, with a journey time of 17 hours.

 The next big leap is the prospect of non-stop flights between London and Sydney, which Qantas is hoping to introduce by 2022.

 British Airways: flies from London Heathrow to both Sydney and Melbourne daily via Singapore.

 Qantas: flies from London Heathrow to both Sydney and Melbourne daily via Dubai, but will instead fly via Singapore from next March.
 At the same time, it will introduce non-stop flights from London to Perth.

 Emirates: has departures from several UK cities to its Dubai hub, with connections available to Perth, Adelaide, Melbourne, Sydney, Brisbane and Auckland.

 Qatar Airways: has departures from several UK cities to its Doha hub, with connections available to Perth, Sydney, Melbourne, Adelaide and Auckland.

 Etihad Airways: flies from several UK cities to Abu Dhabi, with connections to Melbourne, Perth, Sydney and Brisbane.

-Singapore Airlines: flies from Heathrow to Singapore twice daily and from Manchester to Singapore fives times a week.
-From Singapore it flies to Adelaide, Brisbane, Canberra, Melbourne, Perth and Sydney in Australia, and Auckland, Christchurch and Wellington in New Zealand.
+Singapore Airlines: flies from Heathrow to Singapore four times daily and from Manchester to Singapore fives times a week.
+From Singapore it flies to Adelaide, Brisbane, Cairns, Canberra, Darwin, Melbourne, Perth and Sydney in Australia, and Auckland, Christchurch and Wellington in New Zealand.

 Air New Zealand: flies daily from Heathrow to Auckland via Los Angeles.